April The Giraffe: Cam Still Rolling As Labor Explained By AAP Owner

 — Samantha Baldwin (@baldwin_sam) March 16, 2017

-The zoo has said that they will keep the live stream going until the calf is 5 days old.
+The zoo has said that they will keep the live stream going until the calf is five days old.
 Allowing viewers a chance to see April and Oliver’s baby in all his or her glory is the least they can do for April’s dedicated followers.
 You can watch April the giraffe’s cam live in the video player below.